hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 ### Gas Costs

-The gas costs will consist of the price for the call to the Schedule Service plus the pricing for the transaction that would be executed (for creation transactions this would include sending value with the call to cover the fees) and the intrinsic gas cost plus mark-up.
+The gas costs will consist of the price for the call to the Schedule Service plus the pricing for the transaction that would be executed (for creation transactions this would include sending
+{msg.value} with the call to cover the fees) and the intrinsic gas cost plus mark-up.

 ### Feature Flags

 In order to gate the newly introduced system contract calls, we will introduce the following feature flags:
-- `systemContract.scheduleService.systemContracts.enabled` - to enable the `scheduleCreateFungibleToken`, `scheduleCreateFungibleTokenWithCustomFees`, `scheduleCreateNonFungibleToken`, `scheduleCreateNonFungibleTokenWithCustomFees` and `scheduleUpdateTokenInfo` functions.
+- `systemContract.scheduleService.tokenCreations.enabled` - to enable the `scheduleCreateFungibleToken`, `scheduleCreateFungibleTokenWithCustomFees`, `scheduleCreateNonFungibleToken`, `scheduleCreateNonFungibleTokenWithCustomFees` and `scheduleUpdateTokenInfo` functions.

 ## Security Implications